Skip to Content

 What happens if it goes away?

 If you idly toss your sidewalk chalk in the trash after using it at a community event, chances are that it will end up in a landfill.
-However, the gypsum may break down over time due to the elements and will eventually become part of our soil again.
+However, the gypsum may break down over time due to the elements and eventually become part of our soil again.

 See Related: Best Books on Pollution